Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Introduction

 \section{Introduction}

 The electromagnetically-induced-transparency (EIT) \cite{fleischhauer2005electromagnetically} effect plays an important role in modern quantum science and technology.
 It enables the control \cite{sagona2020conditional}, storage \cite{lvovsky2009optical} and manipulation of \cite{tsai2020quantum} the incident quantum state of electromagnetic fields based on the quantum interference between light and matter \cite{fleischhauer2000dark}.
-One special feature of EIT medium is its transparent window of spectrum at the two-photon resonance condition.
-The theoretical 100\% transmission of a probe signal at the window makes EIT medium possible to sense the changes of spectral characteristics due to the environmental variation while inhibiting signal attenuation.
-Therefore, EIT medium could be regarded as a sensitive quantum sensor and it has been widely used as a magnetometer \cite{scully1992high, zhang2016high, sun2017cavity, PhysRevA.62.013808}, electric field meter \cite{meyer2021optimal,meyer2022simultaneous,mohapatra2008giant,sedlacek2012microwave} and a velocimeter \cite{kuan2016large}.
+One special feature of the EIT medium is the spectrum transparent window at the two-photon resonance condition.
+The theoretical 100\% transmission of a probe signal at the window makes it possible for the EIT medium to sense the changes in the spectral characteristics occurring due to the environmental variation while inhibiting signal attenuation.
+This means that, the EIT medium can be regarded as a sensitive quantum sensor and has been widely used in magnetometers \cite{scully1992high, zhang2016high, sun2017cavity, PhysRevA.62.013808}, electric field meters \cite{meyer2021optimal,meyer2022simultaneous,mohapatra2008giant,sedlacek2012microwave} and a velocimeter \cite{kuan2016large}.